oneforawe/react-ts-dock/doc/Creation.md

     config folder except when applying an automatic fix to incorrect file line endings.
-In that case, a `.gitconfig_temp` file is used temporarily, coupled with creating a temporary copy of the git attributes file at the root of the repo while executing the fix.
+In that case, a `.gitconfig_temp` file is used temporarily, coupled with creating a temporary copy of the git attributes file at the root of the repo while executing the fix with the `fix-linebreaks` scripts in the tools folder.
 * modified: `package.json`
   * Added the line `"cracoConfig": ".config/craco.config.js",` to move the craco config into the config folder.